Lipschitz null-homotopy of mappings $S^3 \rightarrow S^2$: Hopf Links

-{\bf Proof}.
-First, balance $-a_2|b_2-c_2$ and $a_1|b_1+c$ using lemma~\ref{crude} (w.l.o.g. $a_i\geqslant b_i$ after that).
+\begin{proof} First, balance $-a_2|b_2-c_2$ and $a_1|b_1+c$ using Lemma~\ref{crude} (w.l.o.g. $a_i\geqslant b_i$ after that).
 Then, merge $c_i$'s into a single $(c_1-c_2)|1=:c|1$ (w.l.o.g. $c>0$).

-Now we will iteratively lower all the numbers until they become less than a constant $B$ that we will choose later.
-There is a finite amount of choices for $0<a_i,b_i,c<B$, so we can pick a bounded null-homotopy for each choice (such that the total Hopf invariant is 0).
-Once the numbers get below $B$, we apply that null-homotopy, due to a finite pool it is uniformly bounded.
-And to get to that point we repeat the following procedure: \begin{enumerate} \item Using homotopies $\pm a_i|b_i + c|1\backsimeq \pm a_i|(b_i\mp 1) + (c+a_i)|1$ arrange so that $b_i$ are even. \item Perform the following homotopy:
+Now we will iteratively lower all the numbers until they become less than a (later chosen) constant $B$ that doesn't depend on the size of the links we start from.
+There exist only a finite amount of choices for $0<a_i,b_i,c<B$, so we may pick a bounded null-homotopy for each choice (such that the total Hopf invariant is 0).
+Once the numbers get below $B$, we apply that null-homotopy, and due to a finite pool it is uniformly bounded.
+And to get to that point we repeat the following procedure: \begin{enumerate} \item Using homotopies $\pm a_i|b_i + c|1\backsimeq \pm a_i|(b_i\mp 1) + (c+a_i)|1$ arrange so that $b_i$ are even. \item Now lessen the quantities involved by partially canceling them:

 \item Balance $-a'_2|b'_2$ and $a'_1|b'_1+c$, swap $a$ and $b$ if necessary to get $a_i\geqslant b_i$. \end{enumerate}